k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/11_graphit_error_handling.md

 The following ```error.graphit``` file checks the original Web-Service response status.

-If the response is 404 (page not found) it returns:
+If the response is 404 (page not found) it returns the original Web-Service details:
-- original called Web-Sevice response status
+- response status
-- original called Web-Service exception error message
+- exception error message
-- original called Web-Service called method
+- method
-- original called Web-Service path
+- path

 and overrides the response with the following:
 - response status: 200 (OK).
 - header_key value: 'Web Service Not Found'

-If the response is not 404, it returns:
+If the response is not 404, it returns the original Web-Service details:
-- original called Web-Sevice response status
+- response status
-- original called Web-Service exception error message
+- exception error message
-- original called Web-Service request header User-Agent
+- request header User-Agent

 <img src="images/66_graphit_error_handling.png"></img>